✓ ✓

 A request for your assistance resolving an unfair allocation of funding by Agriculture and Agri-Food Canada.

-In June 2025 Flokk discovered $200k in funding had been provided by AAFC to to appropriate our innovation.
+In June 2025 Flokk discovered $200k in funding had been provided by AAFC to reproduce our innovation.

 Harvesting malt barley near Duchess, Alberta.
 Credit to Todd Korol for The Logic.